blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ### Most commonly used methods to backup keys

+This was only of users of encryption software other than encrypted mobile messaging services, since such services typically do not give the user total responsibility for key management.
+For example, in the case of a lost device, keys can often be regenerated with a by a device with a new sim card with the same number.
+Access to the old messages are lost but the users identity appears to persist.

 ![how do you backup you encryption keys](./img/how_backup_encryption_keys.jpg)

 ### Password managers people use

-By far the majority did not use a password manager.
+By far the majority (33 users) did not use a password manager.

-- Web browser extensions
-- Dashlane
+- Dashlane (Local installation with cloud sync) - 1 user
-- 1Password
+- 1Password (Local installation with cloud sync) - 1 user
-- KeePass
+- KeePass / KeePassX / KeePassXC (Local installation) - 5 users
-- Lastpass
+- Lastpass (Cloud based) - 2 users
-- MasterPassword
+- MasterPassword (Deterministic) - 1 user
-- Bitwarden
+- Bitwarden (Cloud based) - 1 user
-- passbolt
+- passbolt (Team-focused, self hosted) - 1 user (who also had a personal password manager)
-- pwsafe
+- pwsafe (Local installation) - 1 user
-- PasswordBox
+- PasswordBox (Browser extension, functionality unknown) - 1 user
-- GNOME Keyring Manager / Seahorse
+- GNOME Keyring Manager / Seahorse - 2 users
-- Pass (passwordstore.org)
+- Pass (passwordstore.org) (Local installation with git sync) - 3 users
+- Other browser extensions - 5 users

 ### Problems encountered using password managers